 SMART Recovery meetings are free and open to the public (a hat is passed around for donations).
 There are also online SMART meetings.

 They usually run for 90 minutes and follow this outline:

-Destructive Images and Self-Talk Awareness and Refusal Method (DISARM): This program helps people recognize negative self-talk and how to change that way of thinking.
+DISARM is a tool that helps you become aware of destructive or harmful self-talk.
+This program helps people recognize negative self-talk and how to change that way of thinking.